elanggit/bond-task/README.md

 ## bond-task
-An app for displaying and favoriting nba players.
+An app for displaying and favoriting NBA players.

+Note: This app does not currently have authentication and is just a demo.
+Therefore, all of the data is for a mock user (1).

+Link to schema designs: https://excalidraw.com/#json=u1N1enNwUttdgWLQW611i,TsRZuaswJ12YAGYUFflt0w

 ### Dependencies: